Fazal Ahmad Karim Fazli: Career

-Upon his return to India, Fazli joined the Indian Civil Service and was appointed to various significant governmental roles in Bengal.
+After finishing his studies in England, upon his return to India, Fazli joined the Indian Civil Service and was appointed to various significant governmental roles in Bengal.
 Fazli's passion for cinema, cultivated during his time in England, led him to become a pioneer in the film industries of both pre-partition British India and post-partition Pakistan.

 Fazli wrote extensively in Urdu under the pen name "Fazli," leaving behind a legacy of both poetry and prose.
 He published his poetry collections include Naghma-e-Zindagi (1941).

-He inspired his younger brothers, including S.F.
+He was inspired by his older brothers, including S.F.
 Hasnain and Sibtain Fazli, to enter the film industry.
-The Fazli brothers' 1938 film Qaidi which was released in 1940 is credited with pioneering the "Muslim Social" genre in undivided India.
+The Fazli brothers' 1938 film Qaidi, which was released in 1940, is credited with pioneering the "Muslim Social" genre in undivided India.
 He later co-founded Fazli Brothers Ltd. in 1940.
-He also wrote the story for the 1942 film Masoom.
+Fazal Ahmad Karim Fazli also wrote the story for the 1942 film Masoom.

 Following the partition of India in 1947, Fazli migrated to the newly formed state of Pakistan and continued his public service career.
 His notable roles included serving as Secretary for the Education Department in East Pakistan and as Secretary for the Ministry of Kashmir Affairs.
 In 1951, Fazli was invited by the U.S. government to deliver a series of guest lectures at American universities.
 His civil service career concluded when he was "forcefully retired" in 1959, an event that led him to pursue filmmaking full-time.

 He continued writing under his pen name "Fazli" and wrote Chashm-e-Ghazaal (1953).
 After his retirement from civil service, he established his own production company, Dabistan Mehdood, in 1959.
 His most notable film was Chiragh Jalta Raha (1962), which he produced, wrote, and directed.

-He hired famous singers Iqbal Bano, Kajjan Begum, Madam Noor Jehan, M. Kaleem, Shabana and Indian playback singer Talat Mahmood was convinced by Fazli to sing three songs during his visit to Karachi to sing songs in his film Chiragh Jalta Raha.
+He hired famous singers Iqbal Bano, Kajjan Begum, Madam Noor Jehan, M. Kaleem, Shabana.
+Indian playback singer Talat Mahmood was convinced by Fazli to sing three songs during his visit to Karachi to sing songs in his film Chiragh Jalta Raha.
 The music was composed by Nihal Abdullah and included a famous folk wedding song originally written by the poet Amir Khusrau.
 The soundtrack, which included 14 songs in total, featured lyrics drawn from the poetry of literary figures such as Mirza Ghalib, Mir Taqi Mir, Jigar Moradabadi, Mahir ul Qadri and Amir Khusro, with Fazli also contributing to the lyrics.

 The film was an adaptation of Oliver Goldsmith's The Vicar of Wakefield and is notable for introducing several new talents, including actors Zeba, Deeba and Mohammad Ali.
-It premiered with Fatima Jinnah as the chief guest and won a Nigar Award for best scriptwriter.
+It premiered with Fatima Jinnah as the chief guest and won him a Nigar Award for best scriptwriter.

 He also produced, wrote, and directed Aisa Bhi Hota Hai (1965) and Waqt Ki Pukar (1967).
 His ghazals are characterized by a blend of classical style and modernist sensibility.
 He is also the author of the novels Khoon-e-Jigar Hone Tak and Sehar Hone Tak.
 His book Pakistani Saqafat Wa Wataniyyat Ke Chand Pahlu, which addressed national and patriotic issues, was published in 1970.